pmccarthy/architecture/rfcs/0005-single-cluster-dnspolicy.md

 ManagedZone:

-- `spec.dnsProviderSecretRef` replaced with `spec.providerRef`
-- new api version `v1alpha2`
+- ManagedZone API wil be removed and no longer supported as part of MGC/Kuadrant.

 ### DNSPolicy.spec.providerRef

-The `providerRef` field is mandatory and contains a reference to a resource that shows how DNSRecords will be reconciled.
+The `providerRef` field is mandatory and contains a reference to a secret containing provider credentials.
-    - `spec.providerRef.name` - name of the provider resource
+    - `spec.providerRef.name` - name of the provider resource.
-    - `spec.providerRef.kind` - kind of resource, can be anything but only `Secret` or `Managedzone` will be reconciled by the `DNSPolicy` controller.
+    - `spec.providerRef.kind` - kind of resource, must be `Secret`.

-A kind of type `Secret` will be managed by the `DNSPolicy` controller, and a secret in the dns policies namespace with the given name must exist.
+A `DNSPolicy` referencing a providerRef with a kind of type `Secret` will expect that secret to exist in the same namespace.
 The expected contents of the secrets data is comparable to the `dnsProviderSecretRef` used by ManageZones.

 ```yaml
 apiVersion: v1